Every Governor Who Became President, Ranked

 The top four entries share a documented pattern: each used the governorship as a full dress rehearsal.
 Franklin Roosevelt's New York relief program under Harry Hopkins, begun in 1931, was the direct prototype for federal relief in 1933; the same personnel ran both.
 Theodore Roosevelt's two years in Albany produced corporate franchise taxation over machine opposition, a preview of the trust-busting presidency.
 Reagan governed the largest state for eight years, twice the executive experience of any modern president before him, and signed what was then the largest state tax program in history in 1967 to close an inherited deficit before pivoting to tax cutting nationally.
 Jefferson's Virginia governorship was, by his own account, his hardest schooling; the wartime executive weakness he experienced shaped his later insistence on energetic but bounded federal power.

 The numbers hold at the top.
 FDR scored 841 of 1,000 possible points, third among all presidents behind only Lincoln and Washington.
-Theodore Roosevelt scored 785, fourth.
-No other career path, military command included, has put two of its members in the all-time top four (C-SPAN, 2021).
+Theodore Roosevelt scored 785, fourth (C-SPAN, 2021).
+No other career path, military command included, has put two of its members in the all-time top four.
+Roosevelt's conservation footprint alone is without rival: about 230 million acres set aside as national forests, parks, monuments, and wildlife refuges, more than three-quarters of all national forests ever created (National Park Service; U.S. Fish and Wildlife Service).
+Jefferson, third here at 704 points, doubled the country with a single treaty, adding about 828,000 square miles for $15 million (National Archives).

 The one-term overachiever and the two-term contradiction

 Woodrow Wilson is the contradiction the data refuses to smooth over.
 The Federal Reserve Act, the FTC, the Clayton Act, and wartime leadership put him 13th overall.
 The same record includes the documented segregation of federal departments after 1913 and the imprisonment of wartime dissenters under the Espionage and Sedition Acts.
-The C-SPAN survey shows the split arithmetically: Wilson ranks 13th overall but 37th in pursuing equal justice for all.
+The C-SPAN survey shows the split arithmetically: Wilson ranks 13th overall but 37th of 44 in the Pursued Equal Justice for All category (C-SPAN, 2021).
 This ranking reports both numbers.
 If holding both facts at once produces discomfort, the discomfort belongs to the reader, not the data.

 The bottom of the table

 Governorship guarantees nothing.
 The three lowest entries were all governors of real accomplishment at the state level, and all three failed the larger office by documented measures.
-Van Buren inherited Jackson's bank war and met the Panic of 1837 with a doctrinal refusal to intervene; the depression outlasted his presidency.
+Van Buren inherited Jackson's bank war and met the Panic of 1837 with a doctrinal refusal to intervene; the depression outlasted his presidency, and his composite of 455 places him 34th.
 Tyler set an important precedent, the full succession of a vice president, and landed Texas, but he was expelled from his own party while in office and his cabinet resigned en masse in 1841.
+He was also the first president to have a veto overridden by Congress (U.S. Senate), and he ranks 39th.

 Does the governor's mansion actually prepare presidents?